Skip to Content

 Serving Suggestions

-But I am not a food zealot that claims any way of enjoying food is more valid than another.
+But I am not a food zealot who claims any way of enjoying food is more valid than another.
 So cook your fried egg as you like it!

 If you wanted a slightly larger meal then scrambled eggs make a wonderful addition.
 I would put the eggs on the toast first if I were to do that.